 As your child grows, we use 3D images of their head shape to monitor whether treatment is working.
 We can use this information to make changes in the treatment plan.

 If your child's condition is very severe or positioning changes don’t help by the time they are 6 months old, we may recommend a molding helmet.
 Children usually wear the helmet 23 hours a day for 2 to 6 months before seeing noticeable improvement and will wear the helmet for up to a year.
 Providers adjust molding helmets frequently as your baby grows.

-Positional plagiocephaly tends to improve with positioning changes and as the baby becomes more active with age.
-Crawling, sitting and pulling to a stand are activities that take away any deforming forces.
-By 14-16 months of age, the skull shape usually has significantly improved.
-Surgery is not needed for positional plagiocephaly.
+Plagiocephaly tends to improve with positioning changes and as babies become more active.
+Crawling, sitting and pulling to a stand are activities that can help with plagiocephaly.
+By 14 to 16 months of age, the skull shape usually significantly improves.

 Patients may be referred to our Plagiocephaly Clinic for evaluation, diagnosis and education from providers with specialized training in caring for plagiocephaly.
 Here, your child will receive specialist consultation, physical therapy or molding helmets.

 Why choose us for treatment of plagiocephaly?